r1cc4rdo/things2md/images/colorize_tpl.md

 ## Colorize SimpleTemplate code in PyCharm
-When a template become long enough, it can be hard on your eyes.
+When a template becomes too long, it can be hard to parse visually without indentation.

 The following configuration for PyCharm is no substitute for proper syntax highlighting, but nonetheless help in making sense of what is